Aasif9/Progress-Sync/README.md

 <h1>Student Result Management System</h1>

-A Java-based project built using JFrame and Jswing,designed to manage and maintain the academic records of students.
+A Java-based project built using JFrame and Jswing, designed to manage and maintain the academic records of students.

 <h3>Features:</h3>